Kōsaku Yamada: Biography

 Yamada composed about 1,600 pieces of musical works, in which art songs (Lieder) amount to 700 even excluding songs commissioned by schools, municipalities and companies.
-The songs were performed and recorded by many famous singers such as Kathleen Battle, Ernst Haefliger and Yoshikazu Mera.
-His opera Kurofune (black ships) is regarded as one of the most famous Japanese operas.
+Akatombo (Red Dragonfly) (1927) is perhaps his most famous song.
+His songs have been performed and recorded by many famous singers such as Kathleen Battle, Ernst Haefliger and Yoshikazu Mera.

+Yamada's opera Kurofune (black ships) is regarded as one of the most famous Japanese operas.
 His work was heard at the music section of the art competition at the 1936 Summer Olympics.

 As a conductor, Yamada made an effort to introduce western orchestral works to Japan.
-He premiered in Japan of Debussy's Prélude à l'après-midi d'un faune, Dvořák's Symphony No. 9, Gershwin's An American in Paris, Mosolov's Iron Foundry, Sibelius' Finlandia, Shostakovich's Symphony No. 1, Johann Strauss II's An der schönen blauen Donau, and Wagner's Siegfried Idyll.
+He gave the premieres, in Japan, of Debussy's Prélude à l'après-midi d'un faune, Dvořák's Symphony No. 9, Gershwin's An American in Paris, Mosolov's Iron Foundry, Sibelius' Finlandia, Shostakovich's Symphony No. 1, Johann Strauss II's An der schönen blauen Donau, and Wagner's Siegfried Idyll.

 Jacques Ibert's Ouverture de fête was dedicated to the Japanese emperor and government for the 2,600th National Foundation Day in 1940 and premiered under the baton of Yamada.

-Yamada died at his home in Tokyo of a heart attack on 29 December 1965, and was survived by his wife, Teruko.
+Yamada died at his home in Tokyo of a heart attack on December 29, 1965, and was survived by his wife, Teruko.